Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + A CERT / CSIRT is a team of cybersecurity experts that handles computer security incidents.

 - SOC - Security Operation Center <br>
+  + The function of the security operations center (SOC) is to monitor, prevent, detect, investigate, and respond to cyber threats around the clock.
+SOC teams are charged with monitoring and protecting the organization’s assets including intellectual property, personnel data, business systems, and brand integrity.
+The SOC team implements the organization’s overall cybersecurity strategy and acts as the central point of collaboration in coordinated efforts to monitor, assess, and defend against cyberattacks.
   + A security operations center, or SOC, is a central function in an organization where security experts monitor, detect, analyze, respond to, and report security incidents.
 A SOC is typically staffed 24/7 by security analysts, engineers, and other IT personnel who use a variety of tools and techniques to detect, analyze, and respond to security threats.
   + A SOC is related to the people, processes and technologies that provide situational awareness through the detection, containment, and remediation of IT threats in order to manage and enhance an organization's security posture.
   + A SOC will handle, on behalf of an institution or company, any threatening IT incident, and will ensure that it is properly identified, analyzed, communicated, investigated and reported.